OliverBrewster/OliverBrewster.github.io/docs/_posts/2024-01-14-Engineering-Masters-Project.markdown

 The future goals for the project are the following:
 - Use Fusion to generate 3+2-axis milling toolpaths, and write post-processing script to combine with additive GCODE
 - Determine optimal cutting parameters for a range of common FDM materials
-- Automate pipeline as much as possible!
+- Automate the pipeline as much as possible!